-The SEELEVEL ■ TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SEELEVEL ■ Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
 The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-The 709-A model will monitor the battery voltage, the water and sewer holding tanks, and the LP Gas tank.
-Includes alarm outputs for fresh, grey and black tanks.
+The SeeLevel II will monitor the battery voltage and the water and sewer holding tanks.
 The information is displayed on a 3 digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.